Rooftop vs ground mounted solar: pros and cons

-You don’t need to worry about the condition of your roof
+Pro: You don’t have to worry about your roof with ground mounts

 When you have rooftop solar, the panels are installed onto a racking system that is attached to your building.
-Adding and removing panels isn’t work that most homeowners should perform themselves.
+If the roof underneath needs repairs, the panels would have to be removed, which isn’t work that most homeowners should perform themselves.
 Instead, you will need to hire a professional solar installer (usually the same who did the original installation in order to preserve the warranty).

-This means that if you ever need roof repairs performed underneath the panels, or have a complete roof replacement done, you will need to pay an installer for two visits: one to remove and store the panels, and then a second to reinstall the system after the roofing work is done.
+This means that if you ever need roof repairs or a complete roof replacement, you will pay an installer for two visits: one to remove and store the panels, and then a second to reinstall the system after the roofing work is done.

-The price for this work will vary a lot depending on the specifics of your installation, but you should plan for the cost to reach as high as a couple thousand dollars.
+The price for this work will vary a lot depending on the specifics of your installation, but you should plan for the cost to be in the neighborhood of a couple thousand dollars.

 None of that matters with a ground mounted system, which uses a freestanding structure that is separate from your home.
 Of all the reasons to consider ground mounted solar, this is probably the biggest.